Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] gcloud deployment-manager deployments update –config <deployment-config-path>.
 - [ ] gcloud deployment-manager resources create –config <deployment-config-path>.
 - [ ] gcloud deployment-manager resources update –config <deployment-config-path>.

+To update a deployment in Deployment Manager without any resource downtime, you should use the command:

+**[2] gcloud deployment-manager deployments update --config <deployment-config-path>.**

+Here's why this option is the most appropriate:

+- **`gcloud deployment-manager deployments update`**: This command updates an existing deployment based on the specified configuration file.
+The `update` operation in Deployment Manager is designed to handle updates to your resources without causing downtime, following the best practices for resource updates and managing dependencies.

+The reasons why the other options are less suitable:

+**[1] gcloud deployment-manager deployments create --config <deployment-config-path>.**
+- This command is used to create a new deployment, not update an existing one.
+It cannot be used to make changes to an already deployed set of resources.

+**[3] gcloud deployment-manager resources create --config <deployment-config-path>.**
+- This command does not exist in the context of Deployment Manager.
+Resources are managed within deployments, and individual resource creation is not typically handled this way.

+**[4] gcloud deployment-manager resources update --config <deployment-config-path>.**
+- This command does not exist either.
+Updates are managed at the deployment level, not the individual resource level, within Deployment Manager.

+Therefore, the correct command to use for updating a deployment without causing any resource downtime is:

+**[2] gcloud deployment-manager deployments update --config <deployment-config-path>.**

 **[⬆ Back to Top](#table-of-contents)**